 In my opinion it’s worth spending money on the big pieces like a sofa.
 Yes I might have turned up a used couch in my trawls, but I knew this style would pull my look together.
 Choosing a neutral color to work with my color palette was important too.
 Delivery from IKEA sealed the deal.

 The room took about 6 months to come together.
 Sometimes you have to be patient until those perfect pieces show up!

-All I had to start with was the pine bookcase and an overstuffed chair, so everything else had to be found.
+The pine bookcase was the only piece of furniture I moved in.
 Oh except for the green and blue pillows you see on the sofa which I already had and set my color scheme.

-So I started looking everywhere I could for pieces that would fit, that I loved and would give me the look I wanted.
+I started looking everywhere for pieces that would fit, I loved and would give me the look I wanted.